Simurrum: Ur III Period

 The Ur III empire was frequently in conflict with the city.
-A year name of the second ruler, Shulgi, was "Year Simurrum and Lullubum were destroyed for the ninth time".
+The 44th year name of the second ruler, Shulgi (c.
+2094–2046 BC), was "Year Simurrum and Lullubum were destroyed for the ninth time".
 In one of these conflicts Shulgi captured the ruler of Sumurrum, Tabban-darah, and sent him to exile in Drehem.
-Sillus-Dagan is known to have been a governor of Simurrum under Ur III.
-Military strugles continues up to the time of the final ruler of Ur III, Ibbi-Sin.
+Sillus-Dagan is known to have been a governor of Simurrum under Ur III at the time of ruler Amar-Sin.
+It has been suggested that he was an Amorite.
+Four texts from Drehem with seals mentioning him have been found, including: